SuperMairio/1320071.github.io/_posts/2020-07-14-twitter-bot.md

 ## Twitter

 A few days after sending off my application Twitter sent me an email, asking for all of the same information but now in email form.
 This was annoying but I was very excited about showing everyone my cutest collection of cat photos so  I wrote up and sent off another explanation of what my project was, this time including the link to my GitHub repo.
-A few days after that I get another email.
+A few days after that I got another email.

 RockyBot violates one or more of Twitter's rules.

-After asking for clarification I recieved the same email just with a very passive agressive emboldened Automation Rules link.
+After asking for clarification I received the same email just with a very passive agressive emboldened Automation Rules link.
 Unfortunately I still have no clue what rules my cat photo sharing system broke and I wasn't willing to haggle my functionality with them.

 <p align="center">
   <img src="/assets/img/no1.PNG" alt="First rejection email" />